 What you’re seeing here is a view of thousands of galaxies.
 Thousands.
 Sure, there are some stars in our own Milky Way punctuating this picture here and there but they are few, and just stomped flat by the number of whole galaxies you’re seeing.
 The stars can be distinguished from galaxies because they’re point sources; small dots.
 They also might have those lines going through them called diffraction spikes.
 Galaxies don’t usually get those because they’re fuzzier, spread out over many pixels.
 That suppresses the diffraction spikes.

 So for example that bright point with pretty spikes you see toward the upper right is a star, probably a few thousand light years from Earth.
 That’s a long way to be sure, but even the nearest galaxies you can see in this image are hundreds of millions of light years away!
-Some are billions; the most distant object in this shot are at least 9 billion light years distant.
+Some are billions; the most distant objects in this shot are at least 9 billion light years distant.
 That’s a million times farther away than any star in the picture.

 When the light we see here left those galaxies, the Sun hadn’t yet formed.
 When the Earth itself was coalescing from countless specks of dust, that light still had half its journey here ahead of it.